Toward a Physical Theory of Intelligence: Consciousness and the Epistemic Limits of Intelligent Systems

-The remainder of this section develops the consequences of this view.
-We formalise self-modelling as the internal process by which preserved information constrains future behaviour and introduce the corresponding consciousness metric.
-We then show that, within this framework, increasing intelligence over extended horizons correlates with increasing consciousness.
-Finally, we establish that self-modelling systems possess unavoidable epistemic limitations: because preserved information is necessarily a coarse-grained encoding of internal dynamics, no physically realisable agent can form a complete model of itself.
-This situates self-modelling and its epistemic boundaries within the same physical framework governing information, conserved quantities, and intelligent behaviour.
+In this section, we examine the strict dynamical consequences of this physical view.
+We first formalise self-modelling as the preservation of internal CCE basins under the admissible boundary.
+We then establish intrinsic epistemic limits for such systems: because physically preserved information is necessarily a coarse-grained geometric representation of the true internal microstate, no physically realizable agent can form a complete or perfectly predictive model of itself.